HerrZatacke/dither-pattern-gen/README.md

 Having linear sequences does not create an aesthetically pleasing image.
 So each of the three sequences (z-dimension) are arranged into a [Bayer matrix threshold map](https://en.wikipedia.org/wiki/Ordered_dithering).
 The two non-dithering sets are only using the first value of the sequences.
 The [ordering matrix](src/data/orderPatterns.js) to create the paterns are used by [the `generatePattern` function](src/generatePattern.js) which re-assembles and finalizes the usable dithering pattern.

+## Thanks
+* [github.com/hatchman](https://github.com/hatchman) for giving me the idea to sort the values to spot a pattern
+* The [GameBoy Camera Clup Discord](https://discord.gg/C7WFJHG) for a lot of inspiration and countless ideas